rjoseph6/AlphaCare_v4/README.md

 model.fc = nn.Linear(num_ftrs, NUM_CLASSES)
 ```

+IDEAS:
-IDEAS: I should consolidate all the train files to one file that can be used for all hierarchies.
+- I should consolidate all the train files to one file that can be used for all hierarchies.
 I can use a simple pointer to the different pre-processed datasets.
+- If I use segmentation algorithm I can zoom into the segmented area and provide more resolution without increasing the image size.

 # Bugs
 1. Make sure using Global Environment Python Version 3.11 not the local version 3.9